-12.3 GRANT OF ACCESS EASEMENT OVER THE CITY'S RIGHT OF WAY (LOT 303) FOR THE BENEFIT OF LOT 49 (NO.33) SCARBOROUGH BEACH ROAD, NORTH PERTH AND TRANSFER OF LOTS 303 AND 304 ON DEPOSITED PLAN 28000 TO STATE OF WESTERN AUSTRALIA
+8.3 GRANT OF ACCESS EASEMENT OVER THE CITY'S RIGHT OF WAY (LOT 303) FOR THE BENEFIT OF LOT 49 (NO.33) SCARBOROUGH BEACH ROAD, NORTH PERTH AND ACQUISITION OF LOTS 303 AND 304 ON DEPOSITED PLAN 28000 AS CROWN LAND

-- 1. Deposited Plan easement over Lot 303 on Deposited Plan 28000 🗓 🛣 - 2.
-Plan of City's Private Right of Way Lot 303 on Deposited Plan 28000 🗓 🛣 - 3.
-Deposited Plan 28000 depicting lots 303 and 304 😃 🔛 - 4.
-Plan of development at 33 Scarborough Beach Road 😃 🛣
+- 1. Deposited Plan easement over Lot 303 on Deposited Plan 28000 🗓 🔛 - 2.
+Plan of City's Private Right of Way Lot 303 on Deposited Plan 28000 🛺 🛣 - 3.
+Deposited Plan 28000 depicting lots 303 and 304 😃 🛣 - 4.
+Plan of development at 33 Scarborough Beach Road 😃 🖾

 - GRANTS an easement for access over the portion of the City's private right of way known as Lot 303 on Deposited Plan 28000, from Pennant to Howlett Street, for the benefit of Lot 49 (No. 33) Scarborough Beach Road, North Perth, as shown marked "A" on Deposited Plan 417328, at Attachment 1, and in the aerial plan at Attachment 2; - 2.
 Subject to final satisfactory negotiations being carried out by the Chief Executive Officer, AUTHORISES the Chief Executive Officer and the Mayor to affix the common seal and execute the easement document in Recommendation 1. above; - 3.
-APPROVES the transfer of the City's private rights of way between Anzac Road, Scarborough Beach Road, Howlett Street and Chamberlain Street, known as Lots 303 and 304 on Deposited Plan 28000, and being Certificate of Title Volume 2217 Folio 818 and 819, as shown in Attachment 3, to the State of Western Australia pursuant to section 3.58 of the Local Government Act 1995, SUBJECT TO the Chief Executive Officer providing a statutory declaration in respect to any contamination, unpaid rates to utility providers, leases, licences or any other interests in Lots 303 and 304; - 4.
-NOTES that Lots 303 and 304 will become Crown land pursuant to section 82 of the Land Administration Act 1997, and REQUESTS that the Minister for Lands either: - 4.1 reserve Lots 303 and 304 for the purpose of a public right of way and place care, control and management with the City pursuant to section 41 and 46(1) of the Land Administration Act 1997; or - 4.2 dedicate Lots 303 and 304 as a road pursuant to section 56 of the Land Administration Act 1997, as determined appropriate by the Minister for Lands, in consultation with the Chief Executive Officer.
+REQUESTS the Minister for Lands to acquire as Crown land the City's private rights of way between Anzac Road, Scarborough Beach Road, Howlett Street and Chamberlain Street, known as Lots 303 and 304 on Deposited Plan 28000, and being Certificate of Title Volume 2217 Folio 818 and 819, as shown in Attachment 3, pursuant to section 52(1)(b) of the Land Administration Act 1997, subject to the Chief Executive Officer: - 3.1 providing notice to the owners and occupiers of all properties adjacent to Lots 303 and 304 of the proposed acquisition; - 3.2 advertising the proposed acquisition in the local paper; - 3.3 advising all suppliers of public utility services to Lot 303 and 304 of the proposed acquisition; - 3.4 stating in the notices referred to in 3.1, 3.2 and 3.3 above that any submissions or objections must be lodged within 31 days of the date of the notice; - 3.5 considering and responding to any submissions and objections received; - 3.6 referring the proposed acquisition to the Department of Planning, Lands and Heritage (Planning division) for comment; and - 4.
+NOTES that any objections received as outlined in Recommendation 3. above will be considered by the Chief Executive Officer and incorporated into the request to the Minister for Lands; and - 5.
+REQUESTS that the Minister for Lands either: - 5.1 reserve Lots 303 and 304 for the purpose of a public right of way and place care, control and management with the City pursuant to section 41 and 46(1) of the Land Administration Act 1997; or - 5.2 dedicate Lots 303 and 304 as a road pursuant to section 56 of the Land Administration Act 1997, as determined appropriate by the Minister for Lands, in consultation with the Chief Executive Officer.